BlackIkeEagle/muttvcardsearch/README.md

 TODO
 ------------
-* add option to refresh the cache instead of redownload it every time you made a change on your server
+* add option *--update-local-cache* to refresh the cache instead of redownload it every time you made a change on your server.
+This will only work after the migration away from libvcard.
 * add option to save a contact into your vcard store (just like abook)

 PS: